edinburgh-hoppers/website/README.md

 # Edinburgh Hoppers Website

+## NOTE - added new layout for ald20 - very similar to iwd.
+I also set up a few includes and data files - need to fix that.
+Added an extra button to nav bar to access ALD website easily (for now).

 ## intro
 The website runs on [**Jekyll**](https://jekyllrb.com/).
 This means it's relatively easy to work with collaboratively, and it's possible to make the pages look and feel consistent across the whole of the website with the use of **templates**.